 Latitude is North - South ( up and down ! ).
 Longitude is West - East ( sideways !).
 Latitude is zero on the equator and positive in the northern hemisphere and negative in the southern hemisphere.
 Longitude is zero on the prime meridian - home of Greenwich Mean Time and is positive to the east, across Europe and Asia.
 Longitude is negative to the west, across the Atlantic and the Americas.
 Read about the history of latitude and longitude.
-Further explanation of latitude and Longitude from National Atlas (USA)
+Look here for my animated views of the Planet Earth.

 Write down your lat/long location co-ordinates for future reference.

 Try comparing with your sat-nav GPS navigator tracker receiver position ?.

 If the map shows "GREY OOPS! error" it means that my daily Google money limit (8am - 8am GMT) has run out.
 It costs me a lot to provide this page.
 4000 map queries is 28$.
 Sorry.